mschertenleib/topology_optimization/README.md

 - [Implot](https://github.com/epezent/implot)

 ## Notes

+- Performance-wise, we are limited by the capabilities of Eigen's sparse solvers (solving the FEA problem takes 90% to 97% of the computation time).
+We also seem to get numerical issues with most iterative solvers, so there might be something to do on that side.
+We should probably look into interfacing with third-party libraries from Eigen.

 - `EIGEN_NO_AUTOMATIC_RESIZING` apparently breaks some operations.
 For example, when a default-constructed dense `dst` is assigned a sparse `src`, the